 Civic participatory skills encompass knowing how to make and support arguments, use the political process to communicate with elected officials and representatives of government, and plan strategically for civic change.

-Civic dispositions encompass values, virtues and behaviors, such as respect for others, commitment to equality, capacity for listening, and capacity to communicate in ways accessible to others.
+Civic dispositions encompass values, virtues, and behaviors, such as respect for others, commitment to equality, capacity for listening, and capacity for communicating in ways accessible to others.

 Develop focused questions or problem statements and conduct inquiries.
 The ability to develop focused research questions in history/social science or define the dimensions of a particular policy problem is central to learning in these disciplines.
-They learn that each field in the social sciences has its own ways of defining questions.
+Students learn that each field in the social sciences has its own ways of defining questions.
 For example, in studying the Great Depression,

 A political scientist might ask How did the major political parties, government institutions and the private sector respond?